 1) Exam and planning

-We review your mouth, your goals, and whether a full, partial, immediate, or implant-supported plan fits best.
+We review your mouth, your goals, and decide whether full, partial, immediate, or implant-supported fits best.
+Often done in a single 60-90 minute consultation.

 2) Records and design

-We gather impressions, scans, or other records needed to design a denture that looks natural and feels balanced.
+Impressions, scans, or other records are taken to design a denture that looks natural and feels balanced.
+Lab time is typically 2-3 weeks.

 3) Try-in when applicable

-Many cases include a try-in or fit review so appearance, bite, and comfort can be checked before final delivery.
+Many cases include a wax try-in so appearance, bite, and comfort can be reviewed before final fabrication.

 4) Delivery and adjustments

-Delivery is not always the final step.
-Small adjustments are common, especially early on, and can make a big difference in comfort.
+Delivery is rarely the final step.
+Small adjustments are expected, especially in the first 4-6 weeks, and they make a significant difference in comfort.

 Everyday life with dentures